julianamedeiros/SQL-Retail-Analysis/README.md

 );
 ```

-# Exploratory Data Analysis
+## Exploratory Data Analysis
+This section outlines the analysis conducted on the dataset to explore sales trends, customer behavior, and more.

-We start by creating a **view** to store a filter on transactions made in Portuguese stores.
-We will be using this filter in many other queries.
+We begin by creating a **view** that filters transactions specifically from Portuguese stores.
+This view will be used in several other queries throughout the analysis to maintain consistency and avoid redundant code.

 ```sql
 CREATE VIEW pt_transactions AS